 WHAT IS THE SHARING HISTORY INITIATIVE?

-The goal of the Sharing History Initiative is to foster storytelling in classrooms and communities around the United States.
+The Sharing History Initiative fosters storytelling in under-resourced classrooms and communities around the United States.
 The initiative provides educators, storytellers, and social justice advocates with free books, free curricula, and access to a nationwide learning community through the Voice of Witness Education Program.

-This national book placement program will place 1,000 copies of our anthology, The Voice of Witness Reader, in 40 schools and organizations around the U.S. and provide participants with support over the course of one year.
+This national book placement program has placed over 2,000 copies of our anthology, The Voice of Witness Reader, in almost 100 schools and organizations around the U.S. since 2015, and provides participants with curricular support during the school year.

-The Sharing History Initiative is made possible with the generous support of the Germanacos Foundation, the Abundance Foundation, and the Isabel Allende Foundation.
+The Sharing History Initiative is made possible with the generous support of the Germanacos Foundation and the Abundance Foundation.